 - Give her a spray bottle of water (or water and dish detergent) and a towel, and let her clean up after you.

-- Tear or break food into pieces.
+- Ask hr to tear or break food into pieces.
 (This works well with things like spinach, lettuce, and mushrooms.)

-- Transfer food from one container to another.
+- Ask her to transfer food from one container to another.
 Grace loves to put chopped food into a baking dish.

-- Rinse or wash tools in the sink.
+- Ask her to rinse or wash tools in the sink.
 Never give her sharp tools!